FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/explanation-H5MD-NOMAD.md

 :   additional metadata may be given as necessary.
 <!-- TODO - Is this really parsed?! -->

-A list of standardized observables can be found [HERE](reference-H5MD-NOMAD.md#standardized-observables-in-h5md-nomad).
+A list of standardized observables can be found in [Reference - H5MD-NOMAD > Standardized observables in H5MD-NOMAD](reference-H5MD-NOMAD.md#standardized-observables-in-h5md-nomad).